TeseoLou/clancy-nook-walking-tours/README.md

 By finalising the structure, I have created a clear roadmap for the next stages of development, seamlessly transitioning into the **Skeleton Plane**.
 This phase will focus on the site's layout.

+---

 ### **Skeleton**
 The Skeleton Plane in UX design builds upon the Structure Plane, refining the foundational layout into a tangible, user-friendly interface.
 While the Structure Plane established how the website’s content and navigation are organized, the Skeleton Plane focuses on how users interact with these elements, ensuring a seamless and intuitive experience.
 This includes defining how navigation, interactive features, and responsiveness contribute to a fluid user journey.

-**Navigation design** was introduced in the Structure Plane to establish a clear hierarchy and logical content flow.
+Navigation design was introduced in the Structure Plane to establish a clear hierarchy and logical content flow.
 In the Skeleton Plane, this concept is further refined into visual and interactive navigation elements that guide users efficiently through the site.

 The Skeleton Plane introduces three aspects of user experience:

 1. **Interface Design**: Determines the placement of buttons, forms, images, and interactive elements, ensuring they are intuitive and user-friendly.
 2. **Information Design**: Focuses on how content is structured and displayed, ensuring readability, accessibility, and logical progression of information.
 3. **Responsiveness**: Ensures that the layout, interactive components, and navigation adapt fluidly across mobile, tablet, and desktop devices, providing a consistent and accessible experience regardless of screen size.

+---

 #### **Navigation Design**
 A well-designed navigation system enhances usability and supports business objectives by guiding visitors toward key actions.
 In the Skeleton Plane, navigation design is an extension of the structural foundation laid out in the previous phase.
 While the Structure Plane defined how content is organised and how different sections relate to one another, the Skeleton Plane determines how users see that structure.